Thomas van Bommel

-Thomas van Bommel (born 11 July 2002) is a Dutch professional footballer who plays as a midfielder for Belgian club Bocholt VV, on loan from Patro Eisden.
+Thomas van Bommel (born 11 July 2002) is a Dutch footballer who plays as a midfielder.

 Career

 MVV

 Van Bommel made his professional debut for MVV in the Eerste Divisie on 22 September 2020, coming on as an 88th-minute substitute for Jelle Duin in a 2–0 loss to Den Bosch.
 On 30 October, he replaced Kai Heerings with four minutes to play against Helmond Sport and scored his first professional goal to equalise in a 1–1 away draw.

 Patro Eisden

-On 1 May 2023, it was announced that Van Bommel had signed with Challenger Pro League club Patro Eisden, joining the club as a free agent from 1 July 2023.
+On 1 May 2023, it was announced that Van Bommel had signed with Challenger Pro League club Patro Eisden Maasmechelen, joining the club as a free agent from 1 July 2023.
 After failing to make an appearance for the club, he was sent on loan to Sporting Hasselt for the remainder of the season.

 In July 2024, Van Bommel was sent on a one-season loan to Bocholt VV.
-He missed the start of the 2024–25 season due to a groin injury.
+He missed most of the 2024–25 season with a groin injury, ultimately appearing only in the final four matches.